Jaroslav Malátek

-Jaroslav Malátek (13 March 1923 in Choceň – 12 December 2014 in Ústí nad Orlicí) was a Czech painter.
+Jaroslav Malátek (13 March 1923 – 12 December 2014) was a Czech painter.
 He was a prominent representative of Czech painting from the turn of the century.
 He was influeneced by French cubism, as well as the Renaissance in the 15th and 16th century, when painters attempted to represent space.
 In his work, the three-dimensionality of objects was replaced by the non-perspective of spaciousness, containing a meaning.
 This led to the creation of a new style called “Spatial Metaphors“.